8finity-xyz/miner-gpu/guides/vast-ai.md

 ![image](./assets/edit_image.png)
 4. Scroll down to Environment Variables, then click "Batch Paste".
 ![image](./assets/batch_paste.png)
-5. Paste your configuration. **Remember, you should have enough $S balance to start mining!**
+5. Paste your configuration. **🚨 Remember, you should have enough $S balance to start mining! 🚨**
 ```
 # You can get your own private node or leave these values
 INFINITY_RPC=https://rpc.soniclabs.com